 Q10.
 When a reconnect happens, does the AnyConnect Virtual Adapter flap or does the routing table change at all?

-A. A tunnel-level reconnect will not do either.
+A. A tunnel-level reconnect does not do either.
 This is a reconnect on just SSL or DTLS.
 These go about 30 seconds before they give up.
 If DTLS fails, it is just dropped.
 If SSL fails, it causes a session-level reconnect.
-A session-level reconnect will completely redo the routing.
+A session-level reconnect completely redo the routing.
 If the client address assigned on the reconnect, or any other configuration parameters that impact the Virtual Adapter (VA), have not changed, then the VA is not disabled.
 While it is unlikely to have any change in the configuration parameters received from the ASA, it is possible that a change in the physical interface used for the VPN connection (for example, if you undock and go from wired to WiFi) could result in a different Maximum Transmission Unit (MTU) value for the VPN connection.
 The MTU value impacts the VA, and a change to it causes the VA to be disabled and then re-enabled.

 Q11.
-Does the ?Auto Reconnect? provide Session Persistence?
+Does the “Auto Reconnect” provide Session Persistence?
 If so, is there any extra functionality added in the AnyConnect Client?

 A. AnyConnect does not provide any extra "magic" to accommodate session persistence for applications.
 But VPN connectivity is restored automatically shortly after network connectivity to the secure gateway resumes, provided the idle and session timeouts configured on the ASA have not expired.
 And unlike the IPsec client, the automatic reconnect results in the same client IP address.
 While AnyConnect attempts to reconnect, the AnyConnect Virtual Adapter remains enabled and in the connected state, so the client IP address remains present and enabled on the client PC the entire time, which gives client IP address persistence.
-The client PC applications, however, will likely still perceive the loss of connectivity to their servers on the enterprise network should it take too long for VPN connectivity to be restored.
+The client PC applications, however, still perceive the loss of connectivity to their servers on the enterprise network if it takes too long for VPN connectivity to be restored.

 Q12.
 This feature works on all variants of Microsoft Windows (Vista 32-bit & 64-bit, XP).
 How about the Macintosh?
 Does it work on OS X 10.4?